kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 CoreDNS supports all the functionalities and more that is provided by kube-dns.
 A ConfigMap created for kube-dns to support `StubDomains`and `upstreamNameservers` translates to the `proxy` plugin in CoreDNS.
-Similarly, the `Federation` plugin translates to the `federation` plugin in CoreDNS.
+Similarly, the `Federations` plugin in kube-dns translates to the `federation` plugin in CoreDNS.

 ### Example